HKalbasi/zngur/book/src/how_it_compares.md

 > Instead, this project is about carving out a reasonably expressive set of functionality
 > about which we can make useful safety guarantees today and maybe extend over time.

-Zngur also makes safety guarantees but also tries to be powerful enough to handle arbitrary signatures from Rust code.
+Zngur also makes safety guarantees but also tries to be powerful enough to handle arbitrary signatures from Rust code, including generics, `impl` and `dyn` traits, and owned objects.
+So with Zngur you can use almost any Rust library in C++, but with CXX you need to write some manual glue code (potentially with runtime costs) to avoid inaccessible types and signatures.

-We believe Rust types are expressive enough so that there is no need to support C++ types in Rust.
+For using C++ in Rust, CXX and Zngur both provide opaque C++ types behind indirection, but in CXX that indirection is explicit in the Rust side, usually involving `Pin` and `cxx::UniquePtr`, while Zngur forces you to hide C++ types behind some idiomatic and safe Rust api, which is a glue code you need to write in C++.
-For example, instead of defining a C++ opaque type and using it in Rust via a `UniquePtr`, you can define the behavior of that type in a normal Rust trait, implement that trait for your C++ type, and then convert that type into a `Box<dyn Trait>` and use it in Rust.
+For example, instead of defining a C++ opaque type and using it in Rust via a `UniquePtr`, you can define the behavior of that type in a normal Rust trait, implement that trait for your C++ type, and then convert that type into a `Box<dyn Trait>` and use it in Rust, or define some Rust struct which holds this C++ object using `ZngurCppOpaqueOwned` and write methods and implement traits for that struct in C++ (which has access to the underlying C++ object).
+So Zngur and CXX have almost equivalent expressing power in this side, but with different styles.

 Zngur's benefits over CXX are:

 - Zngur supports owning Rust variables on the C++ stack, saving some unnecessary allocations.